graphile/starter/docker/README.md

 as root.
 We strongly advise you `export UID`.

-PostgreSQL logs from Docker on stdout can be overwhelming, so we recommend to only start the `db` services in detached mode: `docker-compose up -d db`.
+PostgreSQL logs from Docker on stdout can be overwhelming, so we recommend to only start the `db` services in detached mode: `docker compose up -d db`.

-To see logs on your `stdout` you can use: `docker-compose logs db` anytime.
+To see logs on your `stdout` you can use: `docker compose logs db` anytime.

 We've enabled `log_truncate_on_rotation` but you may need to prune these periodically.
 See